kevininla17-sys/Telling_Story/final-project-part-one.md

 # Method and medium
 > In a few sentences, you should document how you plan on completing your final project.

-The final project will combine Tableau for interactive data visualizations and Shorthand for the narrative presentation.
-Tableau will be used to build small-multiple trend lines, treatment-control comparisons, summary effect visuals, and the Pittsburgh forecast chart.
-These visuals will then be embedded into a Shorthand-style scrolling story, allowing the narrative to unfold in a structured and visually engaging way.
-This method aligns with course expectations and supports a clear, audience-friendly data story.
+I plan to build the analysis and charts in Tableau, and then present the final story using Shorthand.
+Tableau will handle the small-multiple trend lines, the treated/control comparisons, and the Pittsburgh forecast graphic.
+Shorthand will be used to put everything together into a clear, scrolling narrative.
+This approach lets me combine interactive visuals with a readable story format that fits the goals of the final project.

 ## References
 U.S. Census Bureau.
 (2024).
 Business Dynamics Statistics (BDS) datasets. https://www.census.gov/data/datasets/time-series/econ/bds/bds-datasets.html